agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 // Does cause rerender, whenever Group gets created and returns an empty array const myGroupWithReference = useAgile(MY_COLLECTION.getGroupWithReferenece('myGroup'));
 ```
-Such reference is necessary to cause a rerender on subscribed UI-Components, whenever the Group gets created.

 ### 📭 Props